lyteword/chspurgeon-tod/volume-7/psalm-126.md

 (c) And lastly, they get the full harvest; and that is gotten at the great and last day.
 Then we get peace without trouble, joy without grief, profit without loss, pleasure without pain; and then we have a full sight of the face of God.— *Alexander Henderson.*

 **Verse 5.** *They that sow in tears shall reap in joy.* Gospel tears are not lost; they are seeds of comfort: while the penitent doth pour out tears, God pours in joy.
 If thou wouldst be cheerful, saith Chrysostom, be sad.
 It was the end of Christ's anointing and coming into the world, that he might comfort them that mourn: Isa 61:3.
-Christ had the oil of gladness poured on him, as Chrysostom saith, that he might pour it on the mourner; well then might the apostle call it "a repentance not to be repented of": 2Co 7:10...Here is sweet fruit from a bitter stock: Christ caused the earthen vessels to be filled with water, and then turned the water into wine: Joh 2:9.
+Christ had the oil of gladness poured on him, as Chrysostom saith, that he might pour it on the mourner; well then might the apostle call it "a repentance not to be repented of": 2Co 7:10...
+Here is sweet fruit from a bitter stock: Christ caused the earthen vessels to be filled with water, and then turned the water into wine: Joh 2:9.
 So when the eye, that earthen vessel, hath been filled with water brim full, then Christ will turn the water of tears into the wine of joy.
 Holy mourning, saith St. Basil, is the seed out of which the flower of eternal joy doth grow.— *Thomas Watson* (-1690?), *in "The Beatitudes."*

 **Verse 5.** *They that sow in tears shall reap.* We must take notice of the reapers: "They shall reap."
 Which *they?* They that did sow; they shall, and none but they shall.
 They shall; and good reason they should, because it was they that did sow.
 And though some that have sown in tears do complain of the lateness or thinness of the harvest, that they have not reaped in joy, as is here promised; know that some grounds are later than others, and in some years the harvest falleth later than in others, and that God, who is the Lord of the harvest, in his good time will ripen thy joy, and thou shalt reap it: and in the meantime, if we try it narrowly, we shall find the cause in ourselves, both of the lateness of our joy, because we were too late in sowing our tears; and of the thinness of our joy, because we did sow our tears too thin.
 And if after our sowing of tears we find no harvest of joy at all, we may be well assured that either our seed was not good, or else some of the mischances are come upon them, which came upon the seed that came to no good in the thirteenth of Matthew.— *Walter Balcanqual, in "a Sermon preached at St. Marice Spittle,"* 1623.